Bioelectric Neuromodulation: Vagus Nerve Stimulation

 A Regulation-First Approach

 At Ormond Neuroscience, we view depression fundamentally as a disorder of regulation.
 Emotional regulation, stress regulation, inflammatory regulation, and network regulation are all intertwined.
-Vagal nerve stimulation fits naturally into this framework because it works at the level of core physiological regulation.
+Vagus nerve stimulation fits naturally into this framework because it works at the level of core physiological regulation.

 It is not a magic bullet, nor does it replace psychotherapy, medication when appropriate, exercise, sleep optimisation, or nutritional strategies.
 But as a safe, non-invasive, and biologically grounded intervention, it offers a powerful adjunct to comprehensive care.

-If you would like to know whether vagal nerve stimulation might be appropriate for you or a loved one struggling with depression, feel free to get in touch.
+If you would like to know whether vagus nerve stimulation might be appropriate for you or a loved one struggling with depression, feel free to get in touch.
 We are happy to discuss how this form of bioelectric neuromodulation fits into a broader, science-based treatment plan.